sarmadalij/android-object-detection/README.md

 ### Prerequisites

 *   The **[Android Studio](https://developer.android.com/studio/index.html)**
     IDE.
-This sample has been tested on Android Studio Bumblebee.
+This sample has been tested on Android Studio Ladybug | 2024.2.1 Patch 3.

 *   A physical Android device with a minimum OS version of SDK 24 (Android 7.0 - Nougat) with developer mode enabled.
 The process of enabling developer mode